-The WPBakery (Visual Composer) changeHandler function uses the “vc.accordion” data attribute without first checking for it’s existence.
+The WPBakery (aka Visual Composer) changeHandler function uses the “vc.accordion” data attribute without first checking for it’s existence.

-Any plugin or theme using a jQuery show / hide event trigger (for example) will trip this bug, and the post editing page will fail to load properly.
+Any plugin or theme using a jQuery show / hide event trigger will trip this bug, and the post editing page will fail to load properly.

-I’ve posted the bug report to the Visual Composer channel on Slack, but the channel does not seem to be read by WPBakery employees, so this bug may continue to go unfixed.
+I’ve posted a bug report to the Visual Composer channel on Slack, but the channel does not seem to be read by WPBakery employees, so this bug may continue to go unfixed.
 If you are a WPBakery customer affected by this issue, you may want to report the bug to WPBakery.

-The unminified WPBakery code looks like this.
-Note that
+The unminified WPBakery code looks like this – notice that the

-data("vc.accordion") is being used here without first checking if the attribute exists or not.
+data("vc.accordion") attribute is being used here without first checking if the attribute actually exists or not.

 If you are concerned about the quality of your NextGEN Gallery v2.x resized images, this should be of particular interest to you.